Editor’s Note: We recently added a new article about the new VantageScore 3.0.

 VantageScores Compete With FICO Scores and Legal Battle Erupts

-Collaborating in this fashion to come up with the VantageScore raised many eyebrows.
+When the three main credit bureaus collaborated to come up with the VantageScore, this raised many eyebrows.
 Some critics and consumer groups openly questioned whether or not these credit agencies were guilty of antitrust violations.
 Even though the credit bureaus each sold and marketed VantageScores on their own, consumer advocates didn’t like the fact that these business competitors had secretly teamed up to come up with a product together.

 Additionally, “FICO doesn’t score in the first six months of credit usage,” Burns said.
 “We score as soon as a trade line comes into the credit bureau.”
 A trade line is simply an itemized listing or summary of a credit or financial account.